yaxingwang/DeepI2I/DeepI2I_BigGAN/README.md

 - Install pytorch
 # Instructions

-- `git clone git@github.com:yaxingwang/MineGAN.git` to get `MineGA`
+- `git clone https://github.com/yaxingwang/DeepI2I.git` to get `DeepI2I`, and `cd DeepI2I/DeepI2I_BigGAN`

 - Pretrained model: downloading the pretrained model from [Biggan](https://github.com/ajbrock/BigGAN-PyTorch).
 Note using `G_ema.pth` to replace `G.pth`, since we dones't use `ema`.
 The pretrained model is moved into `BigGAN_weights/`

 - Preparing data: leveraging  `sh scripts/utils/prepare_data.py`, and put it into `data/your_data/data`.
 Please check [Biggan](https://github.com/ajbrock/BigGAN-PyTorch) to learn how to generate the data

 I have already created a [example](https://drive.google.com/drive/folders/1Wvmz_SHlJekHjuC4UJCncxdcJsYlwcCb?usp=sharing).
 Downloading the three items and put them into `data/animals`.
-Also I upload the compressed NABirds and UECFOOD-256, which is only be used for our project.
+Also I upload the [compressed NABirds and UECFOOD-256](https://drive.google.com/drive/folders/1mftJ5RpTs2zPkf3c19suIGMXkswrgO5f?usp=sharing), which is only be used for our project.

 - Traing: ```sh scripts/DeepI2I.sh```